Logotype for Propel Funeral Partners Limited

 • Management expects the contraction in death volumes to be temporary, with historical rebounds following prior declines.

-• Continued focus on acquisitions, though timing remains uncertain.
+• Continued focus on acquisitions in a highly fragmented industry, though timing is uncertain.

 Partial view of Summaries dataset, powered by Quartr API